-- 35 U.S.C. § 292
+- ♦ 35 U.S.C. § 292

 - Who may sue?

 - United States

 - A person who has suffered "competitive injury"

 - Virtual marking

 - Mark patented goods with a URL, website, or domain name

 - Must be accessible without charge

 - Associates articles with patents

-- Liability exemption
+- Expired Patents

-- No liability for marking during the 3-year period following patent expiration

-- At any time if "expired" is added to marking
+- ◆ The virtual marking of a product [e.g, "Patent at <companypatentwebsite.com>"] having matter relating to a patent that covered the product but has expired is not a marking violation

-- Effective date
+- Effective Date

 - Date of enactment

 - Applies to all pending lawsuits